Henry Francis Evans

 Evans was commissioned lieutenant on 27 September 1762, and in April 1767 was appointed an agent of transports, going out to New York and Philadelphia.
 He was promoted commander on 12 November 1777.

 On 29 April 1778 he was posted captain, and he flew the flag of Rear-Admiral Hyde Parker aboard the Royal Oak 74, which officer was second-in-command to Vice-Admiral John Byron in the fleet that left England for North America on 9 June.
 After exchanging with Captain Thomas Fitzherbert of the Raisonnable 64 when Byron’s squadron sailed south to the Leeward Islands in December, he flew the broad pennant of Commodore Sir George Collier in operations from May to August 1779, taking the privateer Hunter on 14 August 1779.
-He later served in the combined operations that resulted in the surrender of Charleston on 11 May 1780, and he retained the Raisonnable until the late summer.
+He later served in the combined operations that resulted in the surrender of Charleston on 11 May 1780, and he left the Raisonnable shortly afterwards.

 In December 1780 Evans commissioned the recently captured American frigate Boston as the Charleston 28.
 Commanding this vessel off Boston, he participated in the recapture on 7 July 1781 of the brig Atlanta, which had previously been taken by the Americans on 28 May.
 Concurrently the Charleston enjoyed a most prolific month, capturing the American privateers Flying Fish on 20 June 1781, Hero on 7 July, and Swift a day later.